Platoon Formation in a Mixed Traffic Environment: A Model-Agnostic Optimal Control Approach: Problem Formulation

-In our modeling framework, we impose the following assumptions. \begin{assumption} For each vehicle $i\in\mathcal{N}$ at time $t=t^c$, none of the state and control constraints in \eqref{eq:state_control_constraints} are active. \end{assumption} \begin{assumption} No error or delay occurs during the communication between the CAV and the coordinator. \end{assumption}
+In our modeling framework, we impose the following assumptions. \begin{assumption} For each vehicle $i\in\mathcal{N}$ at time $t=t^c$, none of the state, control and safety constraints in \eqref{eq:state_control_constraints}-\eqref{eq:rearend_constraint} are active. \end{assumption} \begin{assumption} No error or delay occurs during the communication between the CAV and the coordinator. \end{assumption}

 Assumption \ref{assum:1} ensures that the initial state and control input of each vehicle $i\in\mathcal{N}$ are feasible.
 Assumption \ref{assum:4} may be strong, but it is relatively straightforward to relax as long as the noise in the measurements and/or delays is bounded.
-For example, we can determine upper bounds on the state uncertainties as a result of sensing or communication errors and delays, and incorporate these into more conservative safety constraints.